Hello!

 We came from ‘regular’ 9-5 jobs, typical levels of modern debt and exhaustion, and decided to give it up to live in a converted horsebox while volunteering on a friend’s farm.
 From there we found Lackan Cottage Farm and established our own smallholding using permaculture and organic principles.

 We do most things for ourselves, and then share the skills we have learned with visitors.
-This can be through courses, open days, visitors to Birch Eco Cottage or the Off Grid Horsebox or with the many international volunteers that we welcome each year.
+This can be through courses, open days, visitors to Birch Eco Cottage or with the international volunteers that we welcome each year.

 Our vision